-When I was first started The Chai Cart in 2010, I started with two simple flavors, ginger and cardamom.
-Ginger chai was simple to make as I grew up drinking it, and it was the first thing I learned how to make in the kitchen from my mom.
-Cardamom is another very common spice used for chai.
-However, customers often requested a spicier, “masala” chai, which led me to create my own blend of, what is now, our signature Masala Chai (read my blog on this from 2010).
+When I first started The Chai Cart in 2010, I offered two simple flavors: ginger and cardamom.
+Ginger chai was an obvious choice, as I grew up drinking it.
+It was the first thing I ever learned to make in the kitchen from my mom.
+Cardamom, another very common spice used for chai, was another obivous flavor option.
+It eventually evolved into, what is now, our signature Masala Chai, after customers frequently requested a spicier, “masala” chai, which led me to create my own masala blend (read my blog post).

-If you're interested in making malt chai at home, check out the recipe below.
+If you're interested in making malt chai at home, check out the recipe here.